 Ethical Sourcing Projects

 There are areas where there is higher risk to modern slavery, which we feel require increasing levels of scrutiny.
-We have made good progress with key Corporate Partners this year to develop Ethical Sourcing initiatives which we will continue to progress over the next year.
+We have continued to progress Ethical Sourcing initiatives with key Corporate Partners.

 Download a PDF of the statement here(opens in new window).